juhongroche/JS_TodoList/README.md

 # JS_TodoList

-JavaScript To do List App Project
+Using JavaScript to build To Do List with a local storage